Winter can be brutal when you are stuck indoors, but you can make it enjoyable for your children with these cheap indoor

 Indoor scavenger hunts are super fun and easy to do because all you need to do is print out a list like this one and have your kids run around the house until they find all the items.

-Experiment with different art forms and various paints and textures, and create your own art gallery.
+Experiment with different art forms, paints, and textures, and create your own art gallery.
 After your child paints or draws something, trim the paper, paste it on a different colored paper, and then hang it up on your wall.
 If you don’t like hanging stuff on your walls, you can tie a string across your curtain rod and hang the pictures with clothespins.

 Play a Board Game

 Board games are a perfect family fun time.
 Make a pot of popcorn or open a bag of chips and let the fun commence!

 Charades are super fun and easy to play with no pre-planning.
 Pick a theme (Ie., Something you do or people you know) and have each person take a turn.

 We love making a volcano or magic milk.
 Even simple science experiments can be a lot of fun and often use only ingredients in the house.
 Doing science experiments is one of the discount activities for kids that is also educational, which makes it a win-win in my book!